petertengg/petertengg.github.io/Trading/_posts/2025-10-14-puell-multiple.md

 ### Puell Multiple halving corrected

-As we have seen earlier, the overvalued peaks of the Puell Multiple follow an $\frac{1}{2^k}$ function, but `CoinMarketCap` wrote about a constant value at `3.5`.
-This gave me the idea to compensate the BTC halvings by multiplying the Puell Multiple value by $2^k$ after each halving.
-It turned out that multiplying by $2^k$ was an overcompensation, and the peaks (1,3,5,7) were rising heavily.
+As we have seen earlier, the overvalued peaks of the Puell Multiple follow an $\frac{1}{2^k}$ like function, but `CoinMarketCap` wrote about a constant value at `3.5`.
+This gave me the idea to compensate the BTC halvings by multiplying the Puell Multiple value by $2$ after each halving.
+It turned out to be an overcompensation, and the peaks (1,3,5,7) were rising heavily.
 After some experimentation I found an approximate value: `1.63` which brings the trendline to a horizontal position at `12.49` (see below).

 {% include image.html src="/assets/images/trading/puell-multiple/puell-4.png"
    alt="Figure 4: Puell Multiple compensated for BTC halvings"